raylinsoriano/capstone_airbnb/README.md

 * https://www.kaggle.com/new-york-city/nyc-cultural-institutions-by-block-and-lot?select=cultural-institutions-by-block-and-lot.csv

 #### Metric
-My target I will be looking at the 'has_availability' column to see if the a listing is available to be booked or not.
+For my target I will be looking at the 'has_availability' column to see if the a listing is available to be booked or not.
 For this project my target is binary so I will be working with classifiaction models.
 For my metric I will be looking at accuracy and precision.
 For accuracy I will be looing how accurate my models are preforming and for precision I will be looking how well my model is correctly predicting if my listing has availability to be booked or not.

 # Exploritory Data Analysis

-* A boxplot of the number of amentities for a listing based on if the listing is available to be booked or no.
+* A boxplot of the number of amentities for a listing based on if the listing is available to be booked or no. Looking at this graph it is showing listing with no availiability had generally less amenities than those that did have availiability.
+So for an airbnb host, having a lot of amenities does not necessarily mean more bookings.

 ![image](https://user-images.githubusercontent.com/40476299/139118325-b1907b0e-27dc-4767-9cd4-6de69782f317.png)

- * Above the graph shows the number of reviews based on availiablity.
+ * Below the graph shows the number of reviews based on availiablity.
 You would think having more reviews would increase the chance of the listing to be booked but with this graph it is showing the opposite.

 ![image](https://user-images.githubusercontent.com/40476299/139117944-2cc5f0c1-2a00-4dcc-9a1c-622c92bd1628.png)